-The policy of the Manager is to maintain diversification in terms of the countries to which investment exposure is maintained but, save as indicated above; there is no limit to the proportion of the assets which may be invested in any one country.
+The policy of the Manager is to maintain diversification in terms of the countries to which investment exposure is maintained but there is no limit to the proportion of the assets which may be invested in any one country.

 Investment by foreign investors in many developing countries is currently restricted.
-Indirect foreign investment, may, however, be permitted or facilitated in certain of those countries through investment funds which have been specifically authorised for the purpose.
-Subject to the restrictions set out in Appendix I, it is the policy of the Manager to invest in such funds from time to time, and similar investment funds offering exposure to any particular emerging European markets where such funds are considered attractive investments in their own right.
+Indirect foreign investment may, however, be permitted or facilitated in certain of those countries through investment funds which have been specifically authorised for the purpose.
+It is the policy of the Manager to invest in such funds from time to time.
+Furthermore, the Manager may invest in other investment funds offering exposure to any particular developing country or developing countries where such funds are considered attractive investments in their own right.
+Appendix I contains restrictions on investment in any such funds which constitute collective investment schemes; that term, however, does not include closed-ended funds.